Karbovanets: Ukrainian State Government (1918)

 The Congress of Free Husbandmen on 29 April 1918 (with the great support of Austro-German occupants), elected tsarist general Pavlo Skoropadskyi as Hetman of Ukraine.
 He proclaimed the overthrow of the Central Rada government and the foundation of the Ukrainian State.

-In Skoropadskyi's time, the so-called "paper hryvnias" were introduced in commerce,but the Karbovanets were also used in the Ukrainian State as the official currency.
+In Skoropadskyi's time, the so-called "paper hryvnias" were introduced in commerce, though the Karbovanets were also used in the Ukrainian State as the official currency.
 The Paper Hryvnias were ordered by the Central Rada from Germany.

 On 5 August 1918, the first banknote that appeared in commerce was the 3.6% state bond with the name "Bank-note of the State Treasure".
 State bonds were printed with eight coupons, four coupons on each side.

 On 17 October 1918, the Hetman's government received from Germany another supply of banknotes with values of 2, 10, and 100 hryvnias, as ordered by the Central Rada.
 A bit later, banknotes of 1000 and 2000 hryvnias were received.
 They bore the abbreviation of the Ukrainian State (УД, Українська Держава), the official name of Ukraine during the Hetman's time.
 These hryvnias were issued on 17 October 1918, 59 days before the Hetman's overthrow.